RabbitSnore/CLIMR/README.md

 Wakslak, C. J., Trope, Y., Liberman, N., & Alony, R. (2006).
 Seeing the forest when entry is unlikely: probability and the mental representation of events. *Journal of Experimental Psychology: General, 135*(4), 641-653.
 Experiment 1.

+## Compendium Structure

+The CLIMR project compendium comprises two main parts, one hosted on the Open Science Framework (OSF; https://osf.io/ra3dp/) and one hosted on GitHub (https://github.com/RabbitSnore/CLIMR).
+The OSF repository for CLIMR contains the materials, methods, and data (once data are collected).
+The GitHub repository contains the code necessary to execute and reproduce the statistical analyses for the project.

 ## (Re-)Building the Project

 If you want to reproduce the analyses and output for the CLIMR project, the most straightforward way to do this is to clone this repository into an R Project in R Studio.
 [This webpage](https://resources.github.com/whitepapers/github-and-rstudio/) has information about how to clone repositories in R Studio.
 Once you have cloned the repository, open the project in R Studio, and run the following code: